Barophobia/techdocs/content/_index.md

 # Homepage

-There's stuff on the left, maybe.
+Menu on the left, enjoy

+This website should serve as a place to get quick fixes and find information about software and technology.

+Built using hugo (Markdown static site generator)